 Thermal spraying of various metals and ceramics.
 The material to be sprayed is fed through the flame.

-Oxygen bottle has compressed oxygen gas, which is typically supplied with a purity of 99.5% or higher.
+Oxygen gas cylinder sizes (welding gas bottle sizes) have compressed oxygen gas, which is typically supplied with a purity of 99.5% or higher.

 Oxygen gas is colourless and odourless.

 Oxygen gas is a non flammable – oxidising agent.

 It supports combustion and may cause fire/explosion in contact with incompatible substances, strong acids, reducing agents, combustibles and flammables.

 Materials which burn in air, will burn more vigorously in oxygen enriched atmospheres.